 It is important to recognize that the SSP is not explicitly a treatment plan for particular issues, such as organization or social interaction.
 What the SSP does is open an individual’s system up so that it can function as it is intended, which then results in more receptivity, or ability, to engage in their problematic areas, such as organization or social behaviour.
 But, these improvements in ability need to be supported in order to fully take effect.
 In many instances this is relatively simple and can be done independently, or through simply the process of life.
-However, in other instances it may be advisable to integrate the SSP with other treatments, such as social skills training or occupational therapy, so as to assist in the “making up” of lost time.
+However, in other instances it may be advisable to integrate the SSP with other treatments, such as social skills training or occupational therapy, so as to assist in the “making up” of lost time, or to ensure appropriate, supportive, responses to the individual's newly emergent behaviours.
 Similarly, and conversely, if an individual is in treatment for some issues but progress is slow, a run through the SSP can greatly increase the relative ease of these other treatments as the SSP opens up the individual’s receptivity for treatment.
 This last has been the experience of many occupational therapists, as well, it is commented on by this individual here who after painfully going through cognitive behaviour therapy for trauma-related anxiety, experienced much greater effect after having engaged in the SSP.
 I do provide conversation of ways to best integrate the SSP experience into my clients’ lives throughout their SSP experience with me.

 To further inform yourself of the SSP and its potential applicability to your situation please take a look through the resources provided under the “Resources” section of this page.
 Please also, or alternatively, feel welcome to contact me, Erika, at 1-403-472-8405 or via the contact button below, for direct conversation specific to your situation.
 If you then decide you are interested in pursuing the SSP we will schedule an intake appointment and tentative administration and follow-up appointments.
 I will provide pre-intake forms to be completed prior to the intake appointment so that we will be able to most efficiently make use of our time during that appointment to discuss the relevance of the SSP to you and to prepare you to maximise its effects, and then we will be on our way to…. setting you free!